Sustainability | SocietySustainable Procurement

-From now on also, complying with the RBA’s standards, the TDK Group will endeavor to make continuous improvements through the two stages of self-assessment and auditing in accordance with the contents of transactions and the business of suppliers (primary production materials, consigned processing companies, worker dispatch and job-placement agencies).
+From now on also, complying with the RBA’s standards, the TDK Group will endeavor to make continuous improvements through the two stages of self-assessment and auditing in accordance with the contents of transactions and the business of suppliers (primary production materials, sub-contractors, and worker dispatch and job-placement agencies).

 - RBA : The Responsible Business Alliance (RBA) is a global industrial coalition embracing about 150 companies dealing in electronics, retail, automobiles, and toys.
 It stipulates standards of conduct related to the improvement of industrial health and safety, the protection of human rights, consideration of the environment, and fulfillment of ethical responsibilities in the supply chain and calls on affiliated companies and their suppliers to practice these standards.

 - Vision : A global electronics industry that creates sustainable value for workers, the environment, and business.